 Don’t, for one moment, let this watch brand’s name fool you.
-Although called ‘ToyWatch,’ these accessories are everything but toys.
+Although called ‘ToyWatch,’ these accessories are anything but toys.
 And since it’s been mentioned on ‘Oprah’s Favorite Things’ list in the past, chances are you might want one too.

 ToyWatch: The Company

 The ToyWatch brand originated in the style-focused city of Milan, Italy in 2006.
 Perhaps, it was inspiration from this city that resulted in the ornate logo design.
 But another aspect the company stood for was “fun.”
 That’s in part why they started out with manufacturing plastic watches.
 The president and CEO of the company was Stefano Cassina.

 Over the years, the brand grew and opened facilities in America—where a subsidiary was created—as well as in Hong Kong.
 At one stage, in America, ToyWatch USA was headed by Agostino Magni.
 He gained experience while being president of Rebecca Jewelry, as well as by working for the Sundek swimsuit brand.
 His wide network and influence—even with retailers such as Bloomingdale’s—assisted in expanding in the US.

 The company saw various changes, with shareholding resulting in J. Hirsch & Co. owning just under 50% of the brand’s shares in 2011.
 In 2013, there were more changes when ILP III private equity fund eventually owned all the shares.